jacobbinnie/tailwind-animations/README.md

 In a nutshell it's essentially a json file of keyframes and animations in string format.
 The frontend simply displays these in a grid layout with easy access for the user to copy / paste.
 Once selected, the keyframes / animation definitions are parsed and copied to the user's clipboard.
 Clear instructions are provided on how to integrate any animation into a tailwind project.

 An obvious issue here for maintaining profitability is ensuring the elements can't be browser inspected.
 I found a super nifty package called `disable-devtool` that solves this use case instantly.
-What's cool is this app made around $2k USD in it's first month and I've decided I wanna open source it as I love sharing my creations.
+What's cool is this app made around $2k USD in it's first month and I've decided I wanna open source it.

-Payments are made through stripe webhooks and taps into Firebase firestores database for allowing access to individual users.
+Payments are made through stripe webhooks and tap into a firestore database for enabling access to individual users.

 UI is designed using Tailwind.
 100% custom components and design.